top of page

 Late Payment of Fees

-All MK programme fees must be paid in full and on time.
+All Magnificent Kids programme fees must be paid in full and on time.

-Invoices that are overdue after 7 days will incur a compounding 10% penalty fee per week that the invoice remains outstanding.
-Any accounts that fall into arrears by more than two weeks may result in the cancellation of your child's enrolment in the MK programme and all costs of debt collection (legal, filing, court fees and all debt collection agency commissions etc), incurred will be payable by you, the parent/guardian/caregiver.
+Invoices overdue after 7 days will incur a compounding 10% penalty fee per week if the invoice remains overdue.
+Any accounts that fall into arrears by more than two weeks may result in the cancellation of your child's enrolment in all Magnificent Kids programmes, and all costs of debt collection (legal, filing, court fees and all debt collection agency commissions, etc.), incurred will be payable by you, the parent/guardian/caregiver.

 Bank Account Details